fssa-batch3/uthra.boopathy__web_project/README.md

         3. Select a product/item to view its details.
     * Expected result:
         * The user can view the details of the selected product/item.

-BUY A PRODUCT/ITEM :  ( NOT YET STARTED )

-* Scenario 1: Successfully purchase a product/item
-    * Steps :
-        1. Login as a buyer.
-        2. Navigate to the product listing page.
-        3. Select a product/item to view its details.
-        4. Click the "Buy Now" button.
-        5. Confirm the shipping address and payment method.
-        6. Click the "Place Order" button.
-    * Expected result:
-        * An order confirmation message is sent to the user's phone number.
-        * The product/item's stock is reduced by the purchased quantity.

 ADD PRODUCT/ITEM TO THE CART :  ( COMPLETED )